MshlLouis/BetterDiscord-ShowExactDate/README.md

 ## 2: Installation

+Simply download and install BetterDiscord from https://betterdiscord.app

-Simply download the plugin.js file and drag it into your plugins folder for BetterDiscord.
-Enable it and go to any channel to see the exact date
+Download the plugin.js file and drag it into your plugins folder for BetterDiscord.
+Enable it and go to any channel to see the exact date for every message